Florida Court Records

 How To Find A Federal Inmate In Florida?

 There are eight federal detentions in Florida, and interested persons may find inmates locked in these facilities by using the inmate locator on the Federal Bureau of Prisons (BOP) website.
 The records provided on the website include information on federal inmates that were imprisoned from 1982 to date.
-Records for inmates prior to 1982 can be found with the National Archives and Records Administration (NARA).
+Records for inmates prior to 1982 may be found with the National Archives and Records Administration (NARA).
 NARA provides information on federal inmates that were incarcerated between 1870 and 1981.

 There are two options to find an inmate on the BOP’s search tool.
 These include a search by name or a search by registration number.
 When conducting an inmate search by name, the inmate’s first, middle, and last name is required.
 Other information that may be filled on the search form includes the sex, race, and age of the inmate.
 This additional information helps filter the search results.